School of Mathematics Teaching

 To choose your courses you should:

-1. Establish what your compulsory core courses are.
+1. Establish what your compulsory and core courses are.

-You can do this by using the University's Degree Regulations and Programmes of Study (DRPS)
+You can do this using the University's Degree Regulations and Programmes of Study (DRPS).

 2. Calculate how many optional course credits you have to take.

-Log into PATH using your student ID.
-For year 1 undergraduate students, you should select courses at level 7 or 8 (from limited schools).
+Log into PATH using your student ID to view optional courses that are available to you.
+Year 1 undergraduate students should select courses at level 7 or 8 (from limited Schools).

-Alternatively, you can look on the Degree Programme Table.
+Alternatively, you can look on your Degree Programme Table.
 You can find courses in the ‘Level 7 and 8 courses in Schedules A to Q, S, T, W and Y’ section.

 Look out for the PATH colour coding system: